-This report sets out treasury management and investment strategies as required by the CIPFA Code of Practice and the council's investment and treasury management policy statement for 2006/7 onwards (Appendix 1).
-It also provides details of the Prudential Code Indicators (PCIs) for the next three years (Appendix 1 section E) and asks Cabinet to recommend adoption of these to full Council.
-The report both complies with the Local Government Act 2003 and also proposes an additional framework over and above the statutory minimum for monitoring performance in line with good practice.
-Noting the current economic outlook and our continued low rate on our debt portfolio, the local target for our external debt has been reduced from 5% to 4.75% in 2006/7 and the maximum amount to be invested for over 12 months has been increased from £10 m to £15 m.
+This report presents the treasury management and investment strategies required by the CIPFA Code of Practice, the council's investment and treasury management policy statement for 2007/08 onwards and Prudential Code Indicators (PCIs) for the next three years and asks cabinet to recommend adoption to full Council.

+The report complies with the Local Government Act 2003 and proposes a framework beyond the statutory minimum for monitoring performance in line with the council's performance management and improvement agenda.

+Noting the challenging economic outlook and the council's good track record on treasury management, the local target for our external debt remains at 4.75% in 2007/08 but the target rate for investment returns has been raised to 4.8%.